How Bad Will Coronavirus Be This Winter? Model Projects 170,000 More U.S. Deaths

 Strict adherence to mask wearing and decreasing indoor gatherings could help avert the worst wintertime COVID-19 scenarios.
 But it's not certain that community leaders have the political will to impose such restrictions.

-Mina says he anticipates states will continue to open up just as transmissability of the virus increases and more people spend time inside, creating "a perfect storm."
+Mina says he anticipates states will continue to open up just as transmissibility of the virus increases and more people spend time inside, creating "a perfect storm."

 "Will it be that we close down again fully?"
 Mina asks.
 "Or will it be that we choose a lot of infections?
 If that's the case, we still haven't done a really good job at figuring out how to keep vulnerable people safe."